 The student must fill out the Student Transaction Form.
 Once the form is completed, the Program Director will sign it and file it with admissions for the appropriate action.

-All classes are taught online through the Blackboard web-based course management system.
+All classes are taught online through the Canvas web-based course management system.
 Classes generally involve both synchronous (in real time) and asynchronous (on your own time) components.
-Readings, discussion posts, papers, etc. are done on your own time, and then class "meets" online through Blackboard once each week for 1-1.5 hours where you will have discussions and additional interactions and information with your instructor and classmates.
+Readings, discussion posts, papers, etc. are done on your own time, and then class "meets" online through Canvas once each week for 1-1.5 hours where you will have discussions and additional interactions and information with your instructor and classmates.

-NSU has excellent support staff to help you with any problems or issues you may have using or learning Blackboard.
+NSU has excellent support staff to help you with any problems or issues you may have using or learning Canvas.
 To maximize the use of the system, the web browser Mozilla is recommended.
-To get additional information and access online tutorials, go to Blackboard Support.
+To get additional information and access online tutorials, go to Canvas Support.

 As you will soon discover, there will be some writing assignments in many of your courses.
 As a matriculant in a master's level program, you will be expected to write at the graduate level.
 For resources, tools, and tips, go to the Tutoring and Testing Center (TTC).